 Respondents reported luncheons, breakfasts, conferences, parades and marches to be held on or around January 20.
 Several noted community outreach and education programs centered on Dr. King’s life and achievements.
 One educational institution holds a “candlelight march” coupled with “readings from King’s works at various places on campus.”

-About the Survey Bloomberg BNA's Year-End Holiday Practices survey for 2013-14 was conducted from Sep.
+Bloomberg BNA's Year-End Holiday Practices survey for 2013-14 was conducted from Sep.
 9 to Oct.
 4, 2013 through a self-administered web-based questionnaire, which survey participants accessed through a secure website.
 Of the 621 human resource and employee relations executives responding to the survey, 22 percent represented manufacturing companies, 49 percent responded for nonmanufacturing companies and 28 percent represented nonbusiness organizations, such as government agencies, health care facilities, educational institutions and membership associations.
 (One percent did not provide an industry classification.)
 Sixty-six percent of the participating organizations employed fewer than 1,000 workers at the time of the survey, while 33 percent reported workforces of 1,000 or more employees.
 (One percent did not indicate workforce size.)
 Nonunion establishments make up 77 percent of the survey sample; 23 percent reported union-represented workers.